 We currently use Google Analytics to help analyse how our visitors use this site.
-This analytical tool uses 'cookies', which are text files placed on your computer, to collect standard internet log information and visitor behaviour information in an anonymous form.
+This analytical tool uses “cookies”, which are text files placed on your computer to collect standard internet log information and visitor behaviour information in an anonymous form.
 This data is used to compile statistical reports on website activity for us to evaluate site use.
-This allows us to help make this site more useful to visitors.
+This helps us to make this site more useful to visitors.

-You have the ability to accept or decline cookies by modifying the settings for your browser.
+You have the ability to accept or decline cookies by modifying your browser settings.
 Disabling cookies will not affect your ability to use this website.

 We collect personal information when you: